Caerfyre/IT3202N-G1-TestApp/README.md

 ## IT 3202N Group 1 Test App

-This is a software testing activity/assignment using java for the course IT 3202N.
+This is a unit testing activity/assignment using java for the course IT 3202N.
 Created by Niña Therese J. Ybas

 ## Folder Structure